A TRANSFORMATION THAT LASTS

 Safe water sources should be built to last.
 Every year, we sample a statistically significant number of water points to assess functionality.

 These percentages show the percentage of water points with flowing water in 2022.
 The first sustainability data for Tanzania will be collected in 2023, so keep an eye out for those numbers in 2024!

-Creating Sustainable Change
+Creating Lasting Change

-Source Local Technology
+Source Local Materials

-We source construction materials from local supply chains so communities have access to materials should anything break on their water source.
+We source construction materials from local supply chains, so communities have access to materials should anything break on their water source.